kaliypsocraft/something-awesome/REPORT.md

 !!! info Fixes :wrench:
     To build my forensics skills, I spent time learning Linux commands more thoroughly, focusing on tools like `xxd`, `strings`, and `hexdump` to analyze file structures and metadata.

     Learning to become better at forensics was quite simple.
 It just involved reading the documentation in relation to disk images, steganography and the tools associated with them such as Autopsy and Sleuthkit.
-I found this section to be less technically intensive compared to other challenges and invovled more theortical knwoeldge.
+I found this section to be less technically intensive compared to other challenges and invovled more theortical knowledge.

 ---